When are you entitled to paid leave?

 In the event of an occupational health check-up or any examination that is related to your work, you are entitled to be given time off work for as long as necessary.
 You are also entitled to wage compensation.

-Tip: We have covered occupational health examinations, their types and frequency in our article.
+Occupational health examinations, their types and frequency were discussed in our article.

 A routine visit to the doctor